xuxiyang1993/continuous-grid-world/README.md

 `action = policy(current_state)`

-Then uncommenting line 137,138 and running the code, it's time to grab a coffe and see how your agent performs.
+After uncommenting line 137,138 and running the code, it's time to grab a coffee and see how your agent performs!

 ## Requirements